lendunistus/wiiuvcextract-guide/index.md

 **10.** Once finished, press start to exit Dumpling and insert your SD card into your computer.

 **11.** Go into dumpling/games/[name of the game you dumped]/ on your SD card.
-● If your game is a NES/SNES/GBA/FDS/TurboGrafx-16 go into ``/code`` and copy the .rpx into the same folder that you extracted wiiu-vc-extractor into.
+● If your game is a NES/SNES/GBA/FDS/TurboGrafx-16 game, go into ``/code`` and copy the .rpx file into the same folder that you extracted wiiu-vc-extractor into.
-● If your game is a GBA game go into ``/content`` and copy the .psb.m file and the .bin file into the same folder that you extracted wiiu-vc-extractor into.
+● If your game is a GBA game, go into ``/content`` and copy the .psb.m file and the .bin file into the same folder that you extracted wiiu-vc-extractor into.
-● If your game is a PCE game go into ``/content`` and copy the .pkg file into the same folder that you extracted wiiu-vc-extractor into.
+● If your game is a PCE game, go into ``/content`` and copy the .pkg file into the same folder that you extracted wiiu-vc-extractor into.

 **12.** Run the following command: